Accessibility at UCSC

 - UC Santa Cruz provides wheelchair-accessible parking and seating at our venues.

-- Assisted Listening Devices are available from the House Manager at the UCSC Recital Hall and the Theater Arts Center.
+- Assistive Listening Devices are available from the House Manager at the UCSC Recital Hall and the Theater Arts Center.

 - If you have an accessibility need, please contact the event producer in advance.
 For those at the Lick Observatory, contact email@example.com.
 For all other ticketed events on campus, contact firstname.lastname@example.org.